Ink & Dagger: Musical style and influence

 An example of their influence can be seen on the record The Fine Art of Original Sin which featured several tracks breaking completely from established norms of post-hardcore, incorporating aspects of techno, or drum and bass music.

-The band's influences included Swiz, Circus Lupus, Rollerskate Skinny, Beach Boys, and Stone Temple Pilots.
+The band's influences included Heroin, Current, Policy of 3, Chino Horde, Universal Order of Armageddon, Born Against, Monorchid, My Bloody Valentine, Spacemen 3, George Crumb, Sun Ra, Fugazi, Brian Baker's work in Minor Threat and Dag Nasty, Swiz, Circus Lupus, Rollerskate Skinny, Beach Boys, and Stone Temple Pilots.
+Bassist Ashli State cited influences upon his word in the band as the Jesus Lizard, Dillinger Escape Plan and Converge.
 Additionally, the inspirations of past emocore band Frail can still be heard in the yelps and falsettos on Ink & Dagger's 7"s.